artur-ciocanu/launch.en/help/extension-dev/edge/context.md

 ## Utilities

-The `utils` property represents an object that provides utilities specific to the tags runtime.
+The `utils` property represents an object that provides utilities specific to the tag runtime.

 ### [!DNL logger]